DanielChicoUGR/docu/Documentacióm/youtube/databases/postgres.md

 sudo systemctl status postgresql.service
 ```

-### Install / deploy Postgres on Kubernetes with Zalando Postgres Operator
+### Install / Deploy Postgres on Kubernetes with Zalando Postgres Operator

 Postgres is probably the database which is most common on Cloud platforms and also, running
 on Kubernetes environments.
 There are several so called "Kubernetes Operators" which handle